Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ✔️ Try adding a review when logged in: Successfully creates a review and redirects user to the Product Detail page with review added.

-✔️ Try editing a review on the Product Detial page:
+✔️ Try editing a review on the Product Detial page: Successfully edits the users review and returns to the Product Detail page.

+✔️ Try deleting a review on the Product Detial page: Successfully deletes the users review and returns to the Products page.

 ✔️ Try deleting a review while on the Product Details page: User successfully deletes post and is taken back to the individual product page with the post removed